 It is difficult to create some automated software assessing the good quality of the title.

-May some elements can be verified (avoid acronyms, ….) but the general concensus is that a guidance should be developed for WMCP records.
+May some elements can be verified (avoid acronyms, ….) but the general consensus is that a guidance should be developed for WMCP records.

 There are two sources: